 What does this society do?

-We hold weekly meetings to provide relevant training and information before the practice and final expeditions.
+We hold fortnightly meetings to provide relevant training and information before the practice and final expeditions.
 We prepare you for practice- and assessed-expeditions, giving you training for equipment, first aid, cooking in the outdoors, route planning, and navigation.
 Alongside this, we also organise the practice- and final-expeditions and have socials throughout the academic year which are always a lot of fun.

 What can I do now that I've completed my Gold award?